 Deer Carcass Locating Fees

-Clients will need to sign a waiver
+Clients will need to sign a UAS Search and Locating Agreement

-The laws about drone use in finding deer carcasses vary by state.
-I am not a lawyer but my understanding is that in Illinois, I cannot aid a hunter in the hunting of deer.
-I can search during non-hunting hours for a dead deer (carcass) and I can tell my client where the carcass is.
-See the link below for the details about the Illinois State conflicting laws.
-UPDATE: There is a new bill (HB1462) in the House of Representatives of Illinois.
-Please contact your house and senate representatives to show your support for this new bill to codify the responsible and legal use of drones for the recovery of legally shot deer.
-2/24/2025 UPDATE: The bill has moved to the Illinois House Agriculture & Conservation Committee and they will be meeting tomorrow (2/25) at 2 PM to discuss the bill.
+2025 Updates: There are two new bills (HB1462 and HB2740) in the House of Representatives of Illinois.
+Please contact your house and senate representatives to show your support for these new bills to codify the responsible and legal use of drones for the recovery of legally shot deer.
+3/21/2025 UPDATE: The bill has moved back to the Rules Committee from the Illinois House Agriculture & Conservation Committee and this is really where they park bills they don't want to vote on.
+It doesn't look good.
 Can you spare 2 minutes to fill out a witness slip?
 It is not as scary as it sounds.
-You are simply letting the committee know that you are for (a proponent of) the bill (HB1462) which will make the law clear that drones can be used to find wounded deer after a legal hunt.
+You are simply letting the committee know that you are for (a proponent of) the bills (HB1462 and HB2740) which will make the law clear that drones can be used to find wounded deer after a legal hunt.
 Step 1: Click on this link to create a witness slip (https://my.ilga.gov/WitnessSlip/Create/157515?committeeHearingId=21456&LegislationId=157515&LegislationDocumentId=197305) Step 2: Fill in the slip with your information, that you represent yourself, that you are a Proponent of the Original Bill, and that you are filling out a Record of Appearance Only.
 Step 3: Send this to everyone you know that will be for this legislation.
-They have a tentative effective date of July 1, 2025 so I am hopeful we will have this in place for next deer season.
 Thank you!

 Most people agree that using drones to aid in the hunt is against the law and does not promote fair chase.
-"Not only is drone use for hunting unlawful in Illinois, it goes against the spirit of fair chase and widely accepted hunting ethics," said Jed Whitchurch, director of the IDNR Office of Law Enforcement.
+"Not only is drone use for hunting unlawful in Illinois, it goes against the spirit of fair chase and widely accepted hunting ethics," said Jed Whitchurch, director of the IDNR Office of Law Enforcement. - It is important to note that this opinion is not the law.

 (520 ILCS 5/1.2k) (from Ch.
 61, par.
 1.2k) Sec.
 1.2k.
 "Hunt" means the act of a person possessing a weapon or being accompanied by a dog or a bird of prey for the purpose of taking species protected by this Act in any location such species may inhabit.
 (Source: P.A.
 85-152.)